Aircon Leaking Water in Singapore? Here's Why and How We Fix It

 How to recognise this cause:

-Our fix: We clean the filters thoroughly, assess the evaporator coil condition, and if needed, perform a chemical wash to remove the grime layer that is disrupting airflow.
-Once proper airflow is restored, the coil temperature returns to normal and excessive condensation or icing stops.
+Our fix: We clean the filters thoroughly, assess the evaporator coil condition, and if needed, perform a chemical wash to strip away the grime layer that is disrupting airflow.
+A chemical wash is often the most effective solution when standard filter cleaning alone does not stop the excessive condensation or icing.
+Once proper airflow is restored, the coil temperature returns to normal and water production drops to manageable levels.

 Prevention: Clean or wash your air filters every 2 to 4 weeks, or at minimum, have them professionally cleaned during regular servicing every 3 to 4 months.

-Low refrigerant may seem like an unlikely cause of water leaks, but the physics makes it a common culprit.
+Low refrigerant is a frequent cause of water leaks that many homeowners overlook.
 When refrigerant levels drop below optimal, the pressure inside the evaporator coil drops too low.
 This causes the coil temperature to plunge well below the normal operating range, sometimes below freezing point.

 At below-freezing temperatures, condensation on the coil turns to ice.
 A thick layer of ice builds up over hours of operation.
 When the aircon is turned off or when the ice accumulates enough to block airflow entirely and the system cycles off, the ice melts and overwhelms the drain pan.
 The result is a large volume of water leaking from the unit all at once.